 - 2 1/2 tablespoons cornstarch

 - Preheat the oven to 425°F.

-- Wash the sweet potatoes, leaving on the skin.
+- Cut the potatoes into fries (watch the video below): Wash the sweet potatoes, leaving on the skin.
 Slice off the ends of each potato, then slice the potato in half lengthwise.
 Place the potato half cut side down and cut off a 1/4-inch slice, then lay the slice on its side and cut it into several long strips.
 Repeat until all potatoes have been cut into fries.
-(See this video for inspiration, though our method is slightly different.)
 The pieces can be uneven, but aim for as uniform of thickness as possible.
+See the video below!

-- Place the fries in a large bowl; drizzle with 2 tablespoons olive oil, then add 1 teaspoon garlic powder, 1 teaspoon kosher salt (less if using table salt), 2 teaspoons chili powder, and 2 1/2 tablespoons cornstarch.
+- Place the fries in a large bowl; drizzle with the olive oil, then add the garlic powder, kosher salt (less if using table salt), chili powder, and cornstarch.
 Mix thoroughly to combine.